Whitepaper: 3D Wave Equation Shot Record Migration

 frequency has doubled from, wt, to, 2wt.
 Physically it means that the grid

 that supports the image should be twice as finely spaced as the detectors on

 the surface that measured the signal.
-WIT's PSPI shot record depth migration
+Wave Imaging's PSPI shot record depth migration

 algorithm has an option for using FFT interpolation or a more efficient but

 less accurate interpolation to resample the source and receiver fields before

 - From topography - In 1985 Joe Higginbotham and co-authors from